 - Westland Insurance (formerly Sheppard Insurance Service Inc.) or

 In the past, applicants and registrants had to submit paper proof of professional liability insurance purchase.
 This is no longer required.

 Now applicants and registrants legally declare they carry professional liability insurance when they apply/ renew their registration.
 The legal declaration is part of the Statutory Declaration section of applications for registration and reinstatement.
 The CDBC will no longer collect paper receipts for liability insurance.
 Registrants are encouraged to save proof of insurance in their personal records.

 Q1: Is additional Professional Liability Insurance required for an RD who practices dietetics outside of their current insured employment?

 Yes.
 Additional professional liability insurance must be purchased if dietetic services are delivered independent of the employer providing liability insurance.
 Insurance provided by an employer only covers the dietetic services delivered in that workplace

 Q2: Does a registrant of the CDBC who is not working in dietetics at present, require Professional Liability Insurance?

 Yes.
-If the current CDBC registrant is using the protected title “dietitian”, he/she must have professional liability insurance regardless of whether or not his or her current job is in dietetics.
+If the current CDBC registrant is using the protected title “dietitian”, they must have professional liability insurance regardless of whether or not their current job is in dietetics.
 Professional liability insurance is a requirement for registration with the CDBC.

 Q3: Can the CDBC help me determine if my Liability Insurance covers me appropriately?
 Do I need additional insurance?